graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Field Resolution Completed

-This is event is raised when a field completes its execution pipeline and a result is generated.
+This is event is recorded when a field completes its execution pipeline and a result is generated.
 No actual data values are recorded to the logs to prevent leaks of potentially sensitive information.

 **Important Properties**